MasterLogick/SOIL2/README.md

 Simple OpenGL Image Library 2 Night builds ![SOIL2](https://web.ensoft.dev/soil2/soil2-logo.svg)
 =============================

-Here you can find night release builds of static and dynamic libs of [SOIL2](https://github.com/SpartanJ/SOIL2) for Windows, Linux and MacOS.
+Here you can find night releases of static and dynamic libs of [SOIL2](https://github.com/SpartanJ/SOIL2) for Windows, Linux and MacOS.

 Releases are built every week on Monday 00:00.